How to File Bike Insurance Claim?

 Insurance ensures the utmost peace of mind in case of an eventuality.
 When you can insure your health, home or other assets, two wheeler insurance is recommended for every two-wheeler owners, which protects the vehicle against damage or loss.
 You pay a certain amount as premium and avail the insurance benefits in the hour of need.

-Let’s imagine- your prized passion meets with an accident while avoiding a sharp turn and suffer injuries and damages to the vehicle.
+Let’s imagine your prized passion meets with road accident while avoiding a sharp turn and suffer injuries and damages to the vehicle.
 As your insurance provider promises to compensate for the loss, you’re expecting to get paid for whatever expense is on you right?
-But are you aware that you have to claim for the same?
+But are you aware that you have bike insurance to claim for the same?

-But before digging into the claim process, you should know what are the types of claims-
+But before digging into the two wheeler insurance claim settlement process, you should know what are the types of claims:

 Deductible is a portion of the total claim that is paid by the insured.
 It is decided at the time of calculation of premium and IDV.
 On the other hand, network garage is one with whom the insurer has tie-ups.
 Your repair expenses are directly paid to the garage if you choose a network garage.

 In case of a bike insurance reimbursement claim, you need to bear the repair expenses from your pocket and register a claim later.
 The insurer will reimburse the incurred amount after verifying the supporting documents such as original repair bill, receipt, policy document, RC etc. The best part is, you can get your car repaired at your preferred garage and compensated for the incurred expense.

 |You may like to Read: Third Party Bike Insurance Claim Settlement Process|

 Don’t be anxious if you meet with an accident.
 Keep calm, don’t forget you have your policy backing you financially.
 Just make sure you initiate the claim in the right way.
 These simple steps will help you ensure a speedy and hassle-free claim settlement for your two wheeler: